mui/mui-x/docs/data/migration/migration-charts-v6/migration-charts-v6.md

 The pie chart `onClick` has been renamed `onItemClick` for consistency with other components.
 The behavior of this prop remains the same.

+### Animation

+The line chart now have animation by default.
+You can disable it with `skipAnimation` prop.
+See [animation documentation](next.mui.com/x/react-charts/lines/#animation) for more information.